 ← Back to Factions

-The Underworld is not a literal subterranean realm.
-It is the planet’s covert operating layer that overlays ordinary life: deniable supply chains, unregistered safehouses, shell ledgers, off-relay message bands, dark routing tables inside public relays, private arbitration courts, ghost registries that erase or rewrite identity, discreet clinics, bonded warehouses, and undiscoverable rooms within ordinary infrastructure where data is re-timed rather than blocked.
-It is a jurisdiction of practices rather than a place, reachable through favors, bindings, and reputation.
-Its geography is distributed, moving with brokers, handlers, accountants, pilots, engineers, and archivists who keep power unobserved and therefore unopposed.
+The Underworld includes unregistered safehouses, shell ledgers, off-relay communication bands, dark routing tables inside public relays, private arbitration, ghost registries that erase or rewrite identity, discreet medical facilities, bonded storage, and infrastructure embedded within ordinary buildings where information is rerouted rather than blocked.
+It is not centralized.
+It moves with the brokers, handlers, accountants, pilots, engineers, and archivists who maintain it.
+Its geography is distributed across the planet and changes constantly.

 About Vesselborn